 Welcome!
 Thank you for taking a moment to look at what SIU Emergency Medicine has to offer.
 Our mission is to develop great emergency physicians.
 We accomplish this mission through a robust clinical experience and educational innovation.

 With a combined volume of over 130,000 ED visits in the last year, our residents are exposed to a large breadth of the critically ill and injured.
 Patient encounters are focused towards high acuity presentations.
 Our residents train at three main sites throughout their residency experience:

 - Memorial Medical Center, a Level 1 Trauma Center and Regional Burn Center with 70,000 annual ED visits

-As a group we continually strive to advance the way we teach Emergency Medicine.
-In the last year we implemented Scientific American Emergency Medicine and Rosh Review resources into our didactic curriculum.
-Our small group curriculum consisting of simulation, procedure labs and oral boards review was enhanced this year by the addition of Emergency Medicine Foundations.
+As a group, we continually strive to advance the way we teach Emergency Medicine.
+In the last year we have implemented the Foundations of Emergency Medicine into our didactic curriculum.
+Our small group curriculum consists of simulation, procedure labs and small group lecture sessions.
 Our residents are not only active learners in their education but also serve as educators during our year directed curriculum, and teach clinically while supervising medical students during the Emergency Medicine Clerkship.

 James Waymack, MD, FACEP